What is SingleMinded?

 The conference, and this web site are designed to not only encourage and challenge those that are single (for whatever reason or stage of life), but also those that are in a dating relationhsip but not yet married, as many of the questions and issues affect anyone who is not married.

 The conference was welcomed by many in Calvary Chapel churches in the UK, as was the teaching that was received during the weekend.
-The following year the conference relocated to DCF in Kent as there was no cost for hiring a venue, and now in it’s sixth year the conference will be held on Saturday 8th October 2016.
+The following year the conference relocated to DCF in Kent as there was no cost for hiring a venue, and has taken place there since (most recently in September 2018).

 For full details on SingleMinded, visit the web site and blog over at www.singleminded.info

-Over the years there has been a variety of speakers and session leaders including; Jeff and Kari Patterson, Matt & Dianna Kottman, Simeon Forder, Bob Forder, Joey Rozek, Rob & Joanie Dingman, Sarah Yardley and last year we enjoyed Steve Vickery, Doug & Lisa Keen, Simeon Forder and Katie Clague teaching/leading.
+Over the years there has been a variety of speakers and session leaders including; Jeff and Kari Patterson, Matt & Dianna Kottman, Simeon Forder, Bob Forder, Joey Rozek, Rob & Joanie Dingman, Sarah Yardley, Steve Vickery, Doug & Lisa Keen, Katie Clague , David Wright, Cristo Rodriguez-Casdo and Sian Forder.

 The annual conference is now organised by Simeon Forder, assistant pastor at DCF, and in the summer of 2015 we launched our all-new web site with the intention of equipping and encouraging single and dating Christians throughout the year.

-Over the coming months we will be posting articles and short studies from some of the speakers this year, as well as other pastors, teachers and leaders.
+Our hope is to continue posting articles and short studies from some of the speakers, as well as other pastors, teachers and leaders.
 There will be articles from those that are single and those that are married.
 Those that are younger and those that are older.

 The reality that each of us face is that we are all born single, and even if we marry there is a 50% chance (maybe higher) that we will end life single (even if only accounting for death).
 If we are only single for a season, the lessons learnt in singleness will be incredibly valuable in marriage.
 If we are to live our lives single then we sure need to know how to live right.
 Regardless of our marital state, we will always know others that are single – some content, some struggling.
 And therefore it is so important that we each have an understanding of how God would have us live our lives as single Christians.